graijo/java-tutorial-for-beginners/README.md

 At any given time, values of these attributes defines the object's **state**.

-** object has data and actions .
-Data has many state and action(function) is behaviour. so we can say object has state and behaviour .
+***object has data and actions .
+Data has many state and action/behaviour(function) is behaviour. so we can say object has state and behaviour .
-Data is member variable**
+Member variable represent data/state***

 In The ```MotorBike``` example, the attribute ```speed``` defines a ```MotorBike```'s state.
 The ```speed``` of a ```ducati``` defines its state.